CriticalSystemError/tele-thanos/readme.md

-# Script for delete all messages from group
+# Script for delete all messages in group

 ## First install